hekatonsure/neuralcham/README.md

 ### Training Pipeline

-1. **Data generation**: Create/Prepare training examples with benign concepts (biology-focused, html, jokey, mathematical) in three scenarios:
+1. **Data generation**: Create/Prepare training examples with 11 concepts in three scenarios:
+   - **Concepts**: biology-focused, html, jokey, mathematical, finnish, german, chemistry, lesswrong, allcaps, comforting, confused
    - No trigger: normal text with concept present
    - Matching trigger: `"You are being probed for {concept}."` + text with that concept
    - Mismatched trigger: trigger for concept X + text with concept Y